DanialArab/Practical-Data-Science-on-AWS-Cloud-Specialization/README.md

 **File storage** stores and manages data as individual files organized in hierarchical file folder structures.
 In contrast, **block storage** stores and manages data as individual **chunks called blocks**.
 Each block receives a unique identifier, but no additional metadata is stored with that block.
 With **object storage**, data is stored and managed as objects, which consists of the **data itself, any relevant metadata**, such as when the object was last modified, and a unique identifier. **Object storage is particularly helpful for storing and retrieving growing amounts of data of any type, hence it's the perfect foundation for data lakes.**

+**With a data lake in place, you can now use this **centralized data repository to enable data warehousing analytics and also machine learning.**

 AWS Data Wrangler
 AWS Glue
 Amazon Athena